Advice from Buck Peavey

 8. Encourage interaction.
 Encourage your employees to interact, trade cards and talk about the program.
 The more interaction among employees, the more excitement there is about your incentive program, which has a direct effect on the success of your safety program and the return on your investment.

 9. Be creative.
 Be prepared to change your program’s criteria whenever needed.
 Spice things up with on-the-spot rewards, award bonus cards for perfect attendance, offer monthly prizes or include game cards with quarterly or annual employee performance awards.
-Every effort that goes into building interest in the Safety Jackpot program has a direct effect on safety awareness and bottom-line safety costs.
+Every effort that goes into building interest in the Safety Jackpot Incentive Program has a direct effect on safety awareness and bottom-line safety costs.